JeremyMColegrove/js-parse-xml/readme.md

 ## **Performance**
+These tests were ran on version 1.2.1

 Mac M1 Air: ~21 MB/s

-This XML parser is about 98% as fast as the popular fast-xml-parser, but at 20% of the library size.
+This XML parser is about 99% as fast as the popular fast-xml-parser, but at 20% of the library size.

 Unlike most other parsers, js-parse-xml does not use any external data structures to keep track of data while parsing.
 It constructs the final result as it is parsing.
 Not only that, but it can stream files, so the only limit to the size of files you can parse is the size of the final result object.